United-Codes/cloudofficeprint-python/spacex_example/spacex_example.md

 We also use a few condition-tags.
 These tags are used to only show what is between the opening and closing condition-tag if the condition is true.
 The tags used are the opening tag `{#condition}` and the closing tag `{/condition}`.
 The condition tags on this slide are: `{#year_built}...{/year_built}`, `{#mass_kg}...{/mass_kg}` and `{#website}...{/website}`.

 # Process input data (Python SDK)
 Now that our template is finished, we have to process the data used by the template.
 That is where the Python SDK comes into play.
-In this section we will explain all the Python code needed to generate the data to fill in the template.
+In this section we will explain in detail all the Python code needed to generate the data to fill in the template.